Nicholas C. Creede: Life as a prospector, discovery of the Creede mines

-The Monarch and Bonanza strikes
+Monarch and Bonanza strikes

 Creede's first significant strike was in 1878 in Chaffee County, Colorado, when he discovered the Monarch located near present-day Monarch Pass.
 As was common during that time as most prospectors rarely had the capital, the knowledge and/or the will to develop the strike themselves, he sold the Monarch for a small sum.
 He then struck a vein he called the Bonanza which he sold for US$20,000 (~$454,500 US 2011).
 Creede used this money to tour the mining districts and learn more about mining, minerals and prospecting.

-The Mammoth and Ethel strikes
+Mammoth and Ethel strikes

 Creede's next major discovery was the Mammoth mine on Campbell Mountain, Colorado in May 1890.
 Although the Mammoth had some very rich ore, it was not considered a big strike.
 Creede discovered the Ethel mine associated with the same vein a month later.
 Once developed, the Ethel shipped a little ore, but it was of a comparatively low grade.

-The Holy Moses and Amethyst strikes
+Holy Moses and Amethyst strikes

 In June 1891, Creede discovered his biggest strike to date, the Holy Moses, near what was known at the time as the Jimtown camp.
 This strike was rich enough to attract the attention of David H. Moffat of Denver, who, along with Moffat's colleagues, leased the Holy Moses from Creede.

 Convinced of Creede's prospecting skill, the Moffat-led consortium reached a further agreement with Creede to continue his prospecting activities while the consortium developed the Holy Moses into a producing mine.
 In addition to a US$100 per month stipend ($2,500 US 2011), Creede was to receive a one-third share of all future finds.

 This arrangement proved extremely lucrative for Creede when, shortly after discovering the Holy Moses, Creede located the rich Amethyst vein on a claim that had been abandoned by miner "Dutch" Fritz.
 The mines subsequently developed on the Amethyst vein included the Bachelor, the Annie Rooney, the Sunnyside, and the Commodore.
 Creede's share of the Amethyst mining operation was well over a million dollars, with some sources placing his daily income from the Amethyst and related properties at US$1,000 ($27,000 US 2011) per day in 1892.
 Shortly after discovery of the Amethyst vein, the name of the Jimtown camp was changed to Creede in honor of the find.

 Upon interviewing Creede in March 1892 after discovery of the Amethyst, Scientific American described him as reserved, modest, unassuming, taciturn, pure-minded, courageous and generous to a fault, but with a commanding air of a person whose few words were characterized by "great good sense".
 He was also said not to "know the taste of whisky" or "to know nought of gambling".